 - 1700 North Beck Street Plume (ID# UT0001909407) is a CERCLA site located at 1700 N. Beck Street in Salt Lake City.
 The plume consisted of groundwater contaminated with a variety of chlorinated hydrocarbons (DERR 2023b).
 This site is considered high risk to construction and is a site of primary concern. - Chevron USA, Inc. Site I, IIIA, IIIB (ID# UTD092029768) is a CERCLA site located at 2351 North 1100 West in North Salt Lake.
 According to DERR, this plume contains heavy metals, spent caustics, phenols, hydrochloric acid, spent catalyst leads, sulfuric acid sludges, heavy oil sludges, and other petroleum byproducts (DERR 2023b).
 This site is considered high risk to construction and is a site of primary concern. - Beck Street Salvage (ID# UTD988066049) is a CERCLA site located at 1225 N. Beck Street in Salt Lake City.
 This site is a Superfund site (DERR 2023b).
 Cleanup for PCB-, lead-, and chromium-contaminated soils began in 1987.
 An analytical results report in DERR's database states that soil contamination is present at nearby residences, and contaminated groundwater might have migrated off site.
-This site is considered high risk to construction and is a site of primary concern. - Gas-N-Go #7 (ID# 3000016) is a LUST/UST site located at 1085 Overland Road in Woods Cross.
-The LUST occurrences were closed in 2022 and 1998 (DERR 2023b).
-Based on information in DERR's database, it was determined that any detectable petroleum contamination at the site complies with UST rules (DERR 2023d), and there appeared to not be a threat to human health or the environment (DERR 2023b).
-This site is considered moderate risk to construction and is a site of primary concern.
+This site is considered high risk to construction and is a site of primary concern.

-3.14.4.3.5 Summary of Action Alternative Impacts
+3.14.4.3.3 Summary of Action Alternative Impacts

 Table 3.14-4 shows there are 12 sites of primary concern in the hazardous materials and waste sites evaluation area.
 These sites consist of 4 CERCLA sites, 1 dry cleaner site, 6 UST/LUST sites, and 1 UST site.
+This page is intentionally left blank

-I-15 ENVIRONMENTAL IMPACT STATEMENT Farmington to Salt Lake City
+-15 ENVIRONMENTAL IMPACT STATEMENT Farmington to Salt Lake City